rdev5/node-av/README.md

 As a web application developer and technology guru, I'm always looking for ways to optimize my work efficiency.
 This set of tools is a sort of "concept project" which I hope to be able to articulate in this direction for Bible studying by:
 * Eliminating time spent navigating paginated and ad ridden Bible search websites
 * Eliminating time spent waiting for software to load, licensing fees, software updates, and other commercial hindrances
-* Eliminating excessive time spent reformatting copy text by implementing customizable search result format (e.g. --text-only, --verses-only, etc)
+* Eliminating excessive time spent reformatting copy text by implementing customizable search results
-* Partnering with one or more developers with a copy of the unabridged Noah Webster's 1828 American Dictionary of the English Language to provide faster terminology lookups
+* Partnering with a reliable source serving the unabridged Noah Webster's 1828 American Dictionary of the English Language
-* Providing any additional auxiliary functionality that would prove useful to Bible studying over an extended period time (e.g. --word-count, etc)
+* Providing any additional auxiliary functionality that would prove useful to Bible studying over an extended period time

 ## Platforms
 Currently only being developed and tested in OS X. Should work on most other platforms (Windows, Linux, etc) with Node.js and `npm` properly installed with little effort.